 Suggestions

-Add specific actions the skill performs, e.g., 'Configures rate limiting rules, sets request thresholds, defines throttling policies for APIs and endpoints.'
+Add concrete actions describing what the skill does, e.g., 'Configures rate limiting rules, sets request thresholds, defines throttling policies, and manages IP-based access controls.'

 | Dimension | Reasoning | Score |